-1912.
+1712.
 Rising, Setting, and Twilight on a Moving Craft

 Instructions to this point relate to a fixed position on the Earth.
 Aboard a moving craft the problem is complicated somewhat by the fact that time of occurrence depends upon the position of the craft, which itself depends on the time.
-At ship speeds, it is generally sufficiently accurate to make an approximate mental solution and use the position of the vessel at this time to make a more accurate solution.
+The US military can use STELLA, which calculates phenomena from a moving platform (see Section 1900), for others, at ship speeds, it is generally sufficiently accurate to make an approximate mental solution and use the position of the vessel at this time to make a more accurate solution.
 If greater accuracy is required, the position at the time indicated in the second solution can be used for a third solution.
 If desired, this process can be repeated until the same answer is obtained from two consecutive solutions.
-However, it is generally sufficient to alter the first solution by $1^{m}$ for each 15' of longitude that the position of the craft differs from that used in the solution, adding if west of the estimated position, and subtracting if east of it.
+However, it is generally sufficient to alter the first solution by 1^m for each 15' of longitude that the position of the craft differs from that used in the solution, adding if west of the estimated position, and subtracting if east of it.
 In applying this rule, use both longitudes to the nearest 15'.
-The first solution is the first estimate:
+The first solution is the first estimate; the second solution is the second estimate.